vserova/book/pages/ch_app.md

 A. Stateless client

-1
-Client is **not using firewall** mode
+1. Client is **not using firewall** mode

-I
-The client has to connect to the server by its own, using dispatching information obtained earlier; or
+    -   The client has to connect to the server by its own, using dispatching information obtained earlier; or

-II
-The client connects to the DISPD dispatcher with a connection request (e.g., the case of Web browsers) and the DISPD dispatcher facilitates data relaying for the client to the server.
+    -   The client connects to the DISPD dispatcher with a connection request (e.g., the case of Web browsers) and the DISPD dispatcher facilitates data relaying for the client to the server.

-2
-If the client chooses to use the firewall mode then the only way to communicate with the server is to connect to the DISPD dispatcher (making a connection request) and use the DISPD dispatcher as a relay.
+2. If the client chooses to use the firewall mode then the only way to communicate with the server is to connect to the DISPD dispatcher (making a connection request) and use the DISPD dispatcher as a relay.

 ***Note:*** Even if the server is stand-alone (but lacking S=yes in the configuration file of the LBSMD daemon) then the DISPD dispatcher initiates a microsession to the server and wraps its output into an HTTP/1.0-compliant reply.
 Data from both HTTP and NCBID servers are simply relayed one-to-one.

 B. Stateful-capable client

-1
-A client which is **not using the firewall** mode has to connect directly to the server, using the dispatcher information obtained earlier (e.g., with the use of ***INFORMATION\_ONLY*** in `Dispatch-Mode` tag) if local; for external clients the connection point is provided by the `Connection-Info` tag (port range 4444-4544).
+1. A client which is **not using the firewall** mode has to connect directly to the server, using the dispatcher information obtained earlier (e.g., with the use of ***INFORMATION\_ONLY*** in `Dispatch-Mode` tag) if local; for external clients the connection point is provided by the `Connection-Info` tag (port range 4444-4544).

-2
-If the firewall mode is selected, then the client has to expect `Connection-Info` to come back from the DISPD dispatcher pointing out where to connect to the server.
+2. If the firewall mode is selected, then the client has to expect `Connection-Info` to come back from the DISPD dispatcher pointing out where to connect to the server.
 If ***TRY\_STATELESS*** comes out as a value of the former tag, then the client has to switch into a stateless mode (e.g., by setting ***STATELESS\_ONLY*** in the `Client-Mode` tag) for the request to succeed.

 ***Note:*** ***TRY\_STATELESS*** could be induced by many reasons, mainly because all servers for the service are stateless ones or because the FWDaemon is not available on the host, where the client's request was received.